How to Make VBS Volunteers into Year-Round Volunteers

-Many moons ago, I heard Andy speak about the idea of replacing yourself.
+Many moons ago, I heard Andy Stanley speak about the idea of replacing yourself.
 The idea boiled down to finding strong leaders and giving them opportunities to serve – ideally from your own list of responsibilities.
 And if you hand off these pieces well, then the leaders you pick will end up doing a better job at your job than you did.
 In turn, that frees you up to lead even better.
-It’s a WIN for you, your team, and your ministry.
+It’s a win for you, your team, and your ministry.

 Find your VBS volunteers’ strengths and use them year-round

-You probably have a list in your mind of the VBS volunteers that stood out during your program this summer.
+You probably have a list of the VBS volunteers that stood out during your program this summer.
 And you have the chance to re-engage them this fall in easy ways that will develop them and help you.
 Consider the various roles at VBS and think about where these volunteers would shine on Sundays:

 Greeters